xXLogicNotFoundXx/LeetCode-Java/Binary Search/ReadMe.txt

 Usually when we use : left < right
 End Condition: left == right

-  We use it when we want to come to one index and do post processing or return that index (Insert position, Cap to ship within D days, Split array)
+  We use it when we want to come to one index and do post processing or return that index
-  Initial Condition: left = 0, right = length
+      (Insert position, Cap to ship within D days, Split array, Find minimum(or start index) in rorated sorted array) Initial Condition: left = 0, right = length
   Termination: left == right
   Searching Left: right = mid